tcalmant/ipopo/docs/tutorials/ipopo_10min.md

 :::{note}
 Depending on your own code style, you might to easer provide explicit types on specification methods methods or let them be inherited from the protocol.

+Also note that the specification module must be importable by the bundles, but doesn't need to be installed as a bundle itself.
 :::

 ### The English dictionary bundle: Providing a service